neptune-ai/docs/docs/index.rst

 Most common Neptune use cases:

-- Monitor your ML experiment runs live
+- Monitor ML runs live wherever you are
-- Organize and version the ML experimentation process
+- Get your ML experimentation in order
-- Compare experiments
+- Compare and Debug ML experiments
-- Share results with your team
+- Share results of experiments with your team

 While Neptune is essentially a platform for tracking experiments, it provides Jupyter and JupyterLab extensions that also let you track Jupyter Notebooks.

-- Version, organize, and share Jupyter Notebooks and checkpoints
+- Clean up your Jupyter workflow without git

 |Sign up|